Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 <img src="/screenshots/manage_zone.png" width="400">
 <img src="/screenshots/manage_schedule.png" width="400">

 3. If physical buttons are configured, each button can operate an associated zone as follows.
 SINGLE press: zone will toggle from Auto to Advance mode.
 Auto on switches to Advance off and Auto off switches to Advance on etc. DOUBLE press: Zone switches mode in the following order with each double press: Auto -> All Day -> Const On -> Const Off -> Auto.
-TRIPPLE press: mode switches from Auto to Boost (1 hour), or if boost is activated, from Boost to Auto.
+TRIPLE press: mode switches from Auto to Boost (1 hour), or if boost is activated, from Boost to Auto.
 4. Ensure that schedule on/off times do not overlap as this may result in unexpected behaviour.
 5. If there is a power cut or the microcontroller is restarted, zones will be restored to their last operating mode.
 6. If you have an MQTT broker, the following is an example payload that the heating controller publishes when a zone changes state: